-We are sympathetically converting the rear of the nave into a family dwelling.
+We have sympathetically converted the rear of the nave into a family dwelling.
 After a lot of deliberation as to which part of the building to live in – the tower? – a side aisle? – the apse?… we settled on the west end as this was the most utilitarian part of the church having previously been the choir vestry.
 It had a source of water, drainage and a toilet as well as an upstairs level – the gallery.
-Converting the west end would have the minimum impact to the historic architectural integrity of the building.
+Converting the west end had the least impact to the historic architectural integrity of the building.

 A steel frame was put in to support an extension to the gallery floor.
 Built in front of that is a stud wall to separate the House from the rest of the nave.
 The partition wall has salvaged wooden arched windows and door, in keeping with the romanesque arches which dominate the nave’s interior.